Burke-Lauenroth-Lab/workflow_guidelines/README.md

 Here are some general guidelines to assist in code development:

 * If your code is a feature, open up a new milestone on GitHub and sketch out a plan (i.e. new and discrete issues for each function you plan to update or create) for how you will implement new functionality.
-Ask for review from your supervisor.
+Ask for a review from your supervisor.
 * Walk through functions with similar functionality to get a sense for workflow.
-* Use print statements or [compile SOILWAT2 in debug mode and debug using a debugger such a gdb](https://www.thegeekstuff.com/2010/03/debug-c-program-using-gdb).
+* To help debug code, use print statements or [compile and run SOILWAT2 in debug mode](https://www.thegeekstuff.com/2010/03/debug-c-program-using-gdb)
     - Note: We use __make__ to manage and organize our C code.
 Look within the makefile for targets that include debug flags.
 * Test your new code within an integration project.
 * Develop code in Atom.
 To test code, re-compile the C code, and the check the results of model against the test projects.